rdubois-crypto/hackthew3/README.md

 # Results (6/7/2022)

-- blst has been integrated in the speculos framework
+- blst has been integrated in the speculos framework without tests (not tested= it fails)
 - no integration or test where performed over Nano
 - final presentation is available in final_talk repo